praveenbandaru/CarND-Behavioral-Cloning-P3/writeup_report.md

 After training on the new model, the car was able to successfully drive around the track1 without any problem but failed on track2.
 Then I managed to collect and add more training data for track2 and retrained the model on the final dataset.

-At the end of the process, the vehicle is able to drive autonomously around both the tracks without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around both the tracks(track1 & track2) without leaving the road.

 #### 2. Final Model Architecture